notwaldorf/tiny-care-terminal/.github/ISSUE_TEMPLATE.md

-Just as a sanity check, did you run `npm install -g git-standup`?
-A lot of the installation problems we're seeing is because that step was skipped.

 If you _did_ run it and you're still having problems, follow the template below to ensure a more accurate response to your issue.